Intertwining diffusions and wave equations: On various old and new examples

-is well-defined and a nonnegative classical solution of the PDE \eqref{PDE}.
-Moreover, since $\int_0^{2\pi} \Lambda(y,x)\,\mathrm{d}x=2\pi$, the kernel $\frac{1}{2\pi}\,\Lambda$ gives rise to an intertwining relationship between the two processes: the Brownian motion on the circle and the Jacobi diffusion.
+in the classical sense and in the sense of Theorem \ref{main1}.
+Moreover, the kernel $\Lambda$ is stochastic and, hence, gives rise to an intertwining of two Brownian motions via Theorem \ref{main1}, provided the corresponding diffusion satisfies Assumption \ref{main_asmp}.

-A similar analysis extends to all classical orthogonal polynomials: Laguerre (squared Bessel processes), Hermite (Ornstein-Uhlenbeck processes) and Jacobi polynomials (Wright-Fisher processes).
-Similar eigenfunction expansions might be also possible for other one-dimensional diffusions via the Sturm-Liouville theory.

-\nin\tbf{$\sigma$-finite link measures.} It is often useful to consider a kernel $\Lambda$ that is not stochastic, but instead $\sigma$-finite.
-As an example, we show how products of orthogonal waves can be combined using Theorem \ref{thm:combine}.
-Let $\zeta_1,\zeta_2,\ldots,\zeta_d$ be an orthonormal basis of $\rr^d$.
-Consider $d$ many twice continuously differentiable probability densities on $\rr$: $f_1,f_2,\ldots,f_d$.
-Then, each function